-Canadian Document Authentication for Mauritius
+Canadian Document Authentication & Legalization Process for Use in Mauritius

-Canadian Power of Attorney for Mauritius
+Validating a Canadian Power of Attorney or Vital Statistics Documents for Mauritius

 Canadian vital statistics documents such as Birth Certificates, Marriage Certificates, and Death Certificates are some of the most commonly processed documents for international use.
 These documents are fairly easy to process as they contain signatures recognized by staff at Global Affairs Canada and are therefore valid for processing in their original form.
 A Canadian Power of Attorney may also be required for use in Mauritius.
 This document must be notarized by a Canadian lawyer or notary public and should be drafted in consultation with a lawyer, especially if it is for corporate or business-related purposes.